Knowledge: A Very Short Introduction

 BY JENNIFER NAGELView on Amazon

 What is knowledge?
 What does it mean to ‘know’ something?
 What makes knowledge possible?
 How do we come to understand things?
+Are we born with innate knowledge, or is knowledge only acquired through sensory experience?
 Are our experiences of the world trustworthy?
 Do the findings of modern science have secure, logically-sound foundations?
 Moreover, is the potential of human knowledge unlimited?
 Or is it curtailed by our sensory apparatus and brainpower?

 All these questions and more form the basis of the branch of philosophy known as epistemology, the study of knowledge.
 While metaphysics investigates the fundamental nature of reality and ponders what exists, epistemology asks how we can even know what exists.
 Do our experiences truly grant us access to ‘reality’?
 Can our judgements of the world be justified?

-From Socrates declaring all he knows is that he knows nothing, Descartes worrying if the world around us is real, through to the more technical arguments of the modern day around whether evidence can rationally constrain or inform our beliefs: philosophers throughout the ages have endlessly debated questions around our capacity for and access to knowledge.
+From Socrates declaring all he knows is that he knows nothing, Descartes worrying if the world around us is real, John Locke insisting there is no such things as innate knowledge, through to the more technical arguments of the modern day around whether evidence can rationally constrain or inform our beliefs: philosophers throughout the ages have endlessly debated questions around our capacity for and access to knowledge.

 The stakes?
 Only the status of everything we know!